Struya/getting_cleaning_data/README.md

 The source code that is provided in the run_analisys.r
 loads the raw datasets for train and test group, renames some variables, merges
 several datasets together, filters columns according to instructions,
 and produces the required tidy datasets.
+It includes some comments where needed.

 Please note that in order to reproduce the tidy datasets, replace my path
 to files with your own.